1587/speaking-exam/00-part3.md

 I usually go to the gym with my friends ,and we go there twice a week.
 (The last time I went to the gym is yesterday.)

-I usually go to the gym in the evening after dinner.
-Because my work is busy, I have no much time except that time.
+I usually go there after dinner.
+Because I am busy with my work, i have free time only after dinner.

-I prefer with lots of fitness classes. because I am still a newbie about fitness, so I need to study how to use the equipment,
-I need to learn how to exercise in the right way, and fitness classes could save my time.
+I prefer with lots of fitness classes. because I am still a newbie about fitness, so I need to study how to use the equipment,how to exercise in the right way by fitness class, fitness classes and the coach could save my time.

 ```